MagicalTux/goro/README.md

 ## TODO

+* Rename project in compliance with PHP license (need to think of something cool)
 * Fix arguments passed by reference → PHP, when a non-existing variable is passed by reference, will set it to NULL in the appropriate context and pass it as a reference.
 * Error reporting, lower level of errors (warnings, etc)
 * php.ini handling